shsagir/play-area-sync/docs/mysql.md

 $i++;
 ```

 Then open a [tunnel](#toc-mysql-via-terminal), then visit your local phpMyAdmin in the browser.
 You now can select your fortrabbit App.
+You will be asked for the MySQL user and password.
 See also [this tutorial](https://degreesofzero.com/article/manage-remote-mysql-servers-with-local-phpmyadmin.html).